Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Navigate to the blog section.
 2. Select a tag from the filter menu.

+**Expected Result:**  Only blog posts with the selected tag should be displayed.

-**Expected Result:**  Only blog posts with the selected tag are displayed.
+**Actual Result:**  Only blog posts with the selected tag are displayed.

 ---